purescript/documentation/Differences-from-Haskell.md

 ### Named instances

-In purescript, it is required to give instances names:
+In PureScript, instances must be given names:

 ```purescript
 instance arbitraryUnit :: Arbitrary Unit where